The geometry of the Double Gyroid wire network: Quantum and Classical: --geometry of Harper Hamiltonians on lattices

-Given a lattice $\L$ and fixing a translation group $L$ we can decompose the Hilbert space $\H_{\L}$ by breaking it down into $l^2$.
-Labeling each orbit by a vertex in $\bar\G$, we obtain the direct sum decomposition
+Given a lattice $\L$ and fixing a translation group $L$ we can decompose the Hilbert space $\H_{\L}$ by breaking it down in terms of the orbits of $L$.
+More precisely, labeling each orbit by a vertex in $\bar\G$, we obtain the direct sum decomposition

 where $\H_v=l^2(L(v))$ for any $v$ which represents the class of $\bar v$.